 3. Analyze records for trends

 It’s one thing to know that your company spends $100,000 on claims per year.
 It’s another to know that 50% of these costs happen in the same location, at the same time of year, or within the same department.
 The first fact is helpful for accounting purposes, while the second is useful for risk management.
 Once you’ve determined what is causing the majority of your losses, a solution may be fast and inexpensive to implement.
 If you have the data, you can speak with the relevant group to understand what’s going wrong and how you can work toward improving it together.
 Without analyzing your records, you may target the wrong issue or encounter defensive employees.

 4. Implement software that tracks users

 If you have an informal claims and incident reporting system, it is easy to lose track of who documented a particular piece of information.
 This can lead to an incomplete understanding of your costs and who is responsible for them.
 One of ClearRisk’s benefits is its integrated user system: it tracks who input an incident, who it was communicated to, what occurred, and what steps are to be taken.
 This creates an enterprise-wide understanding of who owns the risk, allowing management to understand whom to hold accountable for the cost.
 Then, an effective mitigation technique can be used to prevent the loss from reoccurring.

 Once you have a more complete understanding of where your costs are coming from, you will be able to implement efficient and affordable prevention strategies.
 And if every area of the business understands the importance of risk management and that they can be held accountable for high costs, they will pay more attention to their performance and actively work toward mitigating incidents as much as possible.
 Your executives, your financials, and your insurance provider will thank you.

-For an example of how ClearRisk's software can be used as described above, read our City of Saint John case study!
+For an example of how ClearRisk's software can be used as described above, read about the City of Saint John.
 With trend analysis, the City was able to reduce their claims costs by 50%, saving hundreds of thousands of dollars.